 Xero prides itself on its user-experience and justifiably so.
 Its user interface is slick and modern making it enjoyable to use the software.
 It is easy to use and understand for accountants with minimal technical expertise.

 The QuickBooks interface can appear dated to some users.
 However, it compensates for the lack of aesthetic appeal with practicality and powerful tools.
 There is typically a learning curve involved in getting accustomed to the advanced features available on QuickBooks which might not be the case with Xero because of its simple workflows and clear labels.

 QuickBooks vs Xero Comparison – What’s Better?

-The QuickBooks vs Xero comparison is lopsided in QuickBooks favor.
+The QuickBooks vs Xero comparison is lopsided in QuickBooks’ favor.
 QuickBooks is more powerful, flexible, and has more options.
 It has a much bigger userbase that has been loyal to the software for years on end.
 If cost is your priority, Xero is likely to be an obvious choice.
 But for all practical purposes, QuickBooks wins hands down on almost every other parameter.
 The gap in the capabilities become even broader with the hosted QuickBooks Desktop application.
-This provides users even more options that QuickBooks Online against which Xero is usually pitted.
+This provides users even more options than QuickBooks Online against which Xero is usually pitted.

-As an Intuit certified QuickBooks hosting partner Apps4Rent provides 24/7 access to QuickBooks Desktop just like the web-based QuickBooks Online along with technical assistance via phone, chat, and email.
+As an Intuit Authorized QuickBooks hosting partner Apps4Rent provides 24/7 access to QuickBooks Desktop just like the web-based QuickBooks Online along with technical assistance via phone, chat, and email.
 Contact our consultants to know more about the competitive QuickBooks Hosting plans.